 Puerto Rico…The Island of Enchantment, The Land of a Thousand Blessings…we invite you to step outside the boundaries of your hotel and experience why this island is referred to this way…

 We are blessed to have all this beauty at our disposal to enjoy year-round, we spend a lot of time traveling the island, speaking with visitors, and putting together this guide in order to help you plan an unforgettable experience in Puerto Rico.
 Respecting everyone’s style of travel, we created a list of “Best things to do” to include a variety of activities, while also taking into consideration travel time, making this list more doable for the tourist not wishing to spend much time away on the road.
 For those with a more adventurous spirit, the great thing about Puerto Rico is its size, at only 100 x 35, no place or activity is too far from your hotel with some planning.

 Most of the tourists arrive at the San Juan International Airport, the majority will choose a hotel in the capital city and nearby tourist districts.
 Some of the most impressive sights are in the capital city of San Juan, however, those wanting to experience the true magic of Puerto Rico should check out our list of places beyond the city.
 We’ve had long conversations with thousands of visitors, the ones truly enchanted by the island venture out of the tourist hot spots, mingle with locals, and experience the true spirit of the island.

 We hope you enjoy your visit to Puerto Rico.

-Spend a Day Walking the Streets of Old San Juan
+Walk the Streets & Taste the Flavors of Old San Juan